ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Incidentally, Ceedling comes with example projects

-If you run Ceedling without a project file, you can also generate entire example projects.
+If you run Ceedling without a project file (that is, from a working directory with no project file present), you can generate entire example projects.

 - `ceedling examples` to list available example projects
 - `ceedling example <project> [destination]` to generate the